 It is a very similar practice, like the previous one, but slightly more sophisticated.
 The point is that each broker has a different data feed quality.
 One can have a bit slower than the other, perhaps even a few milliseconds.
 However, there are programs that can detect this delay and use it as an advantage.
 Brokers already know these practices and are strictly defending themselves against this, for example in their T&Cs.
 But to keep it simple, there have been programs that try to disguise this form of arbitrage, and then it takes a little longer for the broker to find out.
 As well as us.
-However, when this happens, and it always happens, it is too late, and the trader will lose his gold mine.
+However, when this happens, and it always happens, it is too late, and the trader will lose his/her gold mine.

 - Trading on delayed charts

-Some brokers have delayed charts on demo accounts, such as stocks or generally poorly traded instruments.
+Some brokers have delayed charts on demo accounts, such as stocks or generally rarely traded instruments.
 For example, at Admiral Markets, the delay in CFD shares is 15 minutes from the live stock exchange feed.
 By looking at another broker, I even know about 15 minutes ahead of what happens in the market and I very simply meet the rules of the Challenge.
 Of course, this would not be possible to practice on the live funded account, so this style also does not comply with the functioning of the real market.

 - Trading at a time of significant macroeconomic reports